bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Interested in memory management

 ???
-Migrate from arm 32-bit hardware to 64-bit hardware which include the features, interfaces and kabi.
+Migrate from ARM 32-bit hardware to 64-bit hardware which include the features, interfaces and kabi.
 Mentioned the THP code?

 ## Contents
-*   What is aach64 ILP32?
+*   What is aarch64 ILP32?
 *   Why we need more test for ILP32?
 *   What's missing in the existing test tools?
 *   Introduce our test tools.